kfrederix/angular-signals-workshop/README.md

 This workshop was designed in a way that you can use the slides to guide you.

 By following the slides, you will get a nice learning experience.
 It will alternate between theoritical parts, and hands-on exercises.
-The slides will tell you each time when it's time to start an exercise 😊.
+The slides will tell you when it's time to start an exercise 😊.

 Further instuctions for each exercise can be found in the `README.md` file for each app: